Iffy Allen

-Ifeanyi "Iffy" Tafari Decosta Allen (born 15 March 1994) is an English professional footballer who last played as a winger for Needham Market FC.
+Ifeanyi "Iffy" Tafari Decosta Allen (born 15 March 1994) is an English professional footballer who plays as a winger for Maldon & Tiptree.

 Career

 Allen began his career at Fulham as a 14 year old, where he spent a year in the youth team before being released due to his size.
 He also had a trial with Reading, and then joined Barnet in the summer of 2010, signing a two-year scholarship.
 He made his debut as a 73rd-minute substitute for Curtis Weston in an FA Cup first round tie at home to Oxford United on 3 November 2012.
 In January 2013, Allen signed a "long term" professional contract with the Bees.
 He joined Kingstonian on loan on 10 January 2014.
 On 19 February, he joined Redhill on loan.
 Allen scored his first goal for Barnet in a 3–3 draw at Lincoln City on the final day of the 2013–14 season.
 He joined Wingate & Finchley on a three-month loan on 23 October 2014.

 On 28 July 2015, Allen following his release from Barnet signed for League Two side Yeovil Town on a one-year deal.

 On 1 February 2016, he signed for Torquay United from Yeovil until the end of the season.

 On 22 July 2016, after his release from Torquay, Allen signed for Aldershot Town following a successful trial.

 On 21 December 2016, he was released from Aldershot Town by manager Gary Waddock.

 On 8 March 2017, he joined Wrexham after a successful spell on trial at the club.
 However, he was released by the club two months later at the end of the season.

 Following his departure from Wrexham at the end of the season, Allen signed for Bromley, who he had impressed against for the Dragons just a month earlier.
 He signed a one-month loan deal with Wealdstone on 15 January 2018.
 He was released by Bromley at the end of the season.